Disney Dreams!

 Disney Dreams! was a nighttime spectacular at Disneyland Park in Disneyland Paris.
 Designed specially for the park's 20th anniversary in 2012, the show originally ran from 1 April 2012 to 24 March 2017, when it was replaced by Disney Illuminations.
-A revival of the show is set to premiere on 12 April 2023, as part of the park's 30th anniversary celebrations, which is part of the Disney 100 Years of Wonder celebration.
+A revival of the show premiered on 12 April 2023, as part of the park's extended 30th anniversary celebrations, and as part of the Disney 100 Years of Wonder celebrations.

 Conceived by World of Color creator Steve Davison, the show features projection mapping onto the park's castle, fireworks, water fountains, fire, music, lasers, searchlights, mist screens and other special effects.

 Plot

 The story of Dreams is based on numerous Disney films and franchises such as Peter Pan, Disney Villains and Disney Princesses.
 Peter Pan's shadow escapes from him once again and ruins the magic of the star.
 The dripping magic sparkle shapes into Lumière from Beauty and the Beast.
 Peter's shadow goes through a number of Disney films, including Ratatouille, Aladdin, The Hunchback of Notre Dame, The Lion King, Brave, Tangled, and The Princess and the Frog.

 Peter's shadow is captured by Dr. Facilier and threatened by other Disney villains.
 Peter's shadow is then returned to Peter Pan and tries to defeat Captain Hook.
 Peter spots Tinker Bell and tells her to put the magic of the Second Star where it belongs.

 At the end, Peter and Wendy fly off as Wendy says "On s'envole Peter!
 On s'envole!" ("We fly away, Peter!
 We fly away!") to the music of "You Can Fly!" which is followed by a short reprise of "The Second Star to the Right".